-According to Vietnam law, a joint stock company (JSC) is a legal entity that has its charter capital assigned into equal portions of shares.
+According to Vietnam’s law, a joint-stock company (JSC) is a legal entity that has its charter capital assigned into equal portions of shares.
 The minimum number of shareholders is three people.
 There is no restriction in regard to the maximum number of shareholders.

-The shareholders can be of any nationals.
+The shareholders can be of any nationality.
 They do not necessarily have to be a Vietnamese or local resident.
 As a result, a JSC can be solely owned by foreigners.
 Or, it can be a joint venture between foreigners and locals.

-On the contrary to a limited liability company, a joint stock company in Vietnam can issue shares and list them on stock exchanges publicly.
+On the contrary to a limited liability company, a joint-stock company in Vietnam can issue shares and list them on the stock exchange publicly.
 By doing this, you can mobilize capital, sell shares and raise funds more easily.

 In this article, we will tell you more about a joint-stock company in Vietnam, its structure, advantages, requirements, and setup process of a JSC.

-The corporate structure of a joint stock company is more complex than of a limited liability company due to its suitability to medium and large corporations.
+The corporate structure of a joint stock company is more complex than that of a limited liability company due to its suitability to medium and large corporations.

 In Vietnam, a joint-stock company must consist of the following:

-For a legal representative who is a foreign national, the Vietnamese Law requires her/him to not only travel to Vietnam but also obtain a work permit.
+For a legal representative who is a foreign national, Vietnamese Law requires her/him to obtain a work permit.
 They should also be able to show at least 12-month work experience for a managing position.

 The general meeting will appoint the independent inspectors in this committee.
 These inspectors need to supervise the general director and the management board.
 When a company has less than 11 shareholders with none of them with more than 50% of shares, the inspection committee is not necessary.

 The management board elects this person to organize and hold the meeting at least once every quarter.

 This person is the legal representative of the entity chosen by the management board.
 He or she is the company’s employee residing in Vietnam.
 He or she is responsible for the company’s daily activities and operations.